wo4wangle/anki/documentation/Hooks.md

 ##### profileLoaded
 Called in anki.main.AnkiQt.loadProfile, after the end of the loading, before calling the onsuccess function given in argument.

+An add-on used this to ensure that some event is executed after profile is loaded, and not at start-up as is the default.

 ##### unloadProfile
 Called anki.main.AnkiQt.unloadProfile, i.e. when anki exits, when